garbetjie/http-request-logger/README.md

     // Responses
     ['status_code' => 0, 'body_length' => 0, 'body' => '', 'headers' => []]

-* The bodies of each are Base64-encoded, and are truncated to a maximum length (16,384 bytes by default).
+* The bodies of each are truncated to a maximum length (16,384 bytes by default) and then base64 encoded.
 * Headers are reduced to strings (multiple values for a header are `imploded` with a `, ` separator), and the header names are lower-cased and hyphenated.